Student Senate FAQs

 How do I book a tutor?

-You can book a tutor through this link, and more information about tutoring at Redeemer can be found on DASH, under student services and learning services.
+You can book a tutor through this link, and more information about tutoring at Redeemer can be found on the Redeemer App, under student services and learning services.

 What are the counselling services at Redeemer?
 How can I access these resources?

 Redeemer offers many types of counselling, which are as follows:

 Pastoral Counselling: Have one-time conversations on any matter with our chaplain